 How does data link to human resources and recruitment?

 Chances are if you have ever worked in recruitment - especially agency side - you know all about KPIs, conversion rates and percentages.
 That being said it still surprises me how many people think a 10% reduction of a 20% fee means a 10% fee and not 18%; worth a try I suppose.
-Dig a little deeper past these stats and there is so much more that most recruitment businesses and internal teams could do with the data they are collecting, often unknowingly.
+Dig a little deeper past these stats and there is so much more than most recruitment businesses and internal teams could do with the data they are collecting, often unknowingly.

 - Did they find us or did we find them?